chili-epfl/staTIc/README.md

  - AR boards

 Structures are defined by .json files describing the nodes and beams plus other properties.
 2D structures can be drawn and edited within StaticAR.
 3D structures must be written as json files.
-The coordinate system is opengl like
+The coordinate system is opengl like.
 ```
 {
     "background_picture": "full-roof.jpg", <- background image